mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 * You can now leverage API call responses in custom actions and orchestrate your journey based on these responses.
 This feature is currently available as a private beta.
 * A new type of system alert has been introduced.
 You can now get notified when a custom action fails.
+* When duplicating a journey, you can now define the name of the journey copy.

 **Direct mail**